Key takeaways

 Communicate with residents

-Speaking with your residents helps build a relationship and trust, which is essential when you want them to report maintenance issues.
+Speaking with your residents helps build relationships and trust, which is essential when you want them to report maintenance issues.
 Early reporting of maintenance issues helps residents live more comfortably, and you can reduce the chances of an issue worsening.

 • Implement numerous channels to reach residents, such as social media, newsletters, and bulletin boards.